-IOSA Standards Manual (ISM)

-The published document that contains the ISARPs, Guidance Material and other supporting information.

-IOSA System

-All of the elements of the IOSA Program working together in accordance with standards published in the IOSA Program Manual (IPM).

-IOSA Training Agreement

-The agreement between IATA and an ETO that specifies the provisions and conditions applicable to the accreditation of the ETO.

-ISAGO

-An abbreviation and acronym for IATA Safety Audit of Ground Operations.

-☐ ISAGO Agent (GOA)

-An agent contracted by IATA to administer ISAGO Audits that are allocated to it on an annual basis to fulfill the ISAGO Audit schedule.

-GLO 64 IRM Ed 9, June 2018

-ISAGO Audit Agreement

-The agreement between IATA and the Provider (referred to as the "Auditee") that specifies the commercial arrangements and all other terms, conditions and restrictions associated with Corporate Audits and Station Audits of the Provider.

-Note: Also referred to as the Audit Agreement.

-\otimes

-ISAGO Audit Report (GOAR)

-The document that is the official record of an Audit, and which contains detailed information regarding the conduct and results of the Audit.
+IOSA Standards Manual (ISM) The published document that contains the ISARPs, Guidance Material and other supporting information.
+IOSA System All of the elements of the IOSA Program working together in accordance with standards published in the IOSA Program Manual (IPM).
+IOSA Training Agreement The agreement between IATA and an ETO that specifies the provisions and conditions applicable to the accreditation of the ETO.
+ISAGO An abbreviation and acronym for IATA Safety Audit of Ground Operations.
+ISAGO Agent (GOA) An agent contracted by IATA to administer ISAGO Audits that are allocated to it on an annual basis to fulfill the ISAGO Audit schedule.
+ISAGO Audit Agreement The agreement between IATA and the Provider (referred to as the "Auditee") that specifies the commercial arrangements and all other terms, conditions and restrictions associated with Corporate Audits and Station Audits of the Provider.
+Note: Also referred to as the Audit Agreement. △ ISAGO Audit Report The document that is the official record of an Audit, and which contains detailed information regarding the conduct and results of the Audit. ☐ ISAGO Audit Report Quality Control Processes implemented by IATA and Lead Auditor to ensure all documents comprising the ISAGO Audit Report are completed accurately and in accordance with guidance and procedures issued by IATA.
+GLO 66 IRM Ed 10, August 2019

+$\otimes$

+$\otimes$

+⊗ ⊗

+$\otimes$

+$\otimes$

 ISAGO Auditor

 An individual that has satisfied ISAGO qualification and competence standards, and has been nominated to conduct an Audit.

 Note: The term ISAGO Auditor is generic within ISAGO and may refer to an Auditor or a Lead Auditor.

-ISAGO Auditor Personal Data File
+ISAGO Auditor Training Course (GOAT)

-See Auditor Personal Data File.

-ISAGO Auditor Training Course (GOAT) A course that provides the Candidate Auditor with training regarding the ISAGO processes and procedures, as well as information regarding the conduct of audits, and auditing techniques and tools.
-ISAGO Checklist The working document used by ISAGO Auditors to document Audit conclusions and factual evidence that supports Findings and Observations.
-ISAGO Database The official IATA system for the management of ISAGO Audit Reports (GOARs).
-ISAGO Oversight Council (GOC) The body within the IATA governance structure that ensures adequate oversight and influence upon the entire ISAGO Program by IATA members.
+A course that provides the Candidate Auditor with training regarding the ISAGO processes and procedures, as well as information regarding the conduct of audits, and auditing techniques and tools.

+ISAGO Checklist

+The working document used by ISAGO Auditors to document Audit conclusions and factual evidence that supports Findings and Observations.

+ISAGO Oversight Council (GOC)

+The body within the IATA governance structure that ensures adequate oversight and influence upon the entire ISAGO Program by IATA members.
 GOC members are approved by the IATA Senior Vice President, Safety and Flight Operations (SFO) and the IATA Operations Committee (OPC).

 ISAGO Program

 The total of all aspects of the system that is ISAGO.

 ISAGO Program Manual (GOPM)

 A published document that contains the standards upon which the ISAGO Program is based.

-ISAGO Provider

-A Ground Services Provider that is listed on the ISAGO Registry.

-ISAGO Provision

-A generic term for any ISAGO Standard or ISAGO Recommended Practice.

 ISAGO Recommended Practice

 See Recommended Practice.

 ISAGO Registration

 The formal method used by IATA to recognize a Provider that is in conformity with ISAGO Standards, and to list such Provider on the ISAGO Registry for a defined registration period.

-△ ISAGO Registration Period

-The defined period of time, typically 24 or 36 months, between the date the ISAGO registration of an ISAGO Provider begins (initial or renewal), and the date such registration expires (expiry date).

-See ISAGO Provider, ISAGO Registration.

 ISAGO Registry

 The official listing of Providers that have undergone an Audit and demonstrated conformity with ISAGO Standards.

 ISAGO Standard

 See Standard.

-ISAGO Standards Manual (GOSM)

-The published document that contains the GOSARPs, Guidance Material, and other supporting information.
+ISAGO Standards Manual (GOSM) The published document that contains the GOSARPs, Guidance Material, and other supporting information.

-ISAGO System

-All of the elements of the ISAGO Program working together in accordance with standards published in the ISAGO Program Manual (GOPM).

 ISARPs

 An abbreviation and acronym for IOSA Standards and Recommended Practices.

 Isolated Airport

 A destination airport for which there is no destination alternate airport within a prescribed flight time for a given aircraft type.

-GLO 66 IRM Ed 9, June 2018
+GLO 68 IRM Ed 10, August 2019